VENOM LR 30 mm gun: Description

 The VENOM LR is designed for RCWS integration where reduced recoil forces permit installation onto light reconnaissance vehicles and fast patrol vessels.
 The guns' recoil mitigation system is based on the same principles as applied to the aircraft mounted ADEN cannon.
 Recoil force has been reduced from around the 22 kilo Newtons (kN) of the standard VENOM 30 to about 7 kN (9 kN maximum).
 The company claimed that it is up to 50% cheaper than the Orbital ATK M230LF, thus making it a highly competitively priced, and non-ITAR (International Traffic in Arms Regulations), alternative to the M230.
 The cannon is able to use AP (Armour Piercing) ammunitions, AP-T (Armour Piercing - Tracer), HEDP (High Explosive Dual Purpose), HEI (High Explosive Incendiary), HEI-T (High Explosive Incendiary - Tracer), and both standard and tracer training ammunition.
 The VENOM LR is designed for both land and naval use, with its naval version having some minor changes.
-The cannon has been tested on the Midgard 300 RCWS built by Valhalla Turret and the Electro Optic Systems R400S MK.2 Single RCWS.
+The cannon has been tested on the Midgard 300 RCWS built by Valhalla Turrets and the Electro Optic Systems R400S MK.2 Single RCWS.